CAN Bus: What It Is, How It Works and What It's Used For [2026 Guide]

 Benefits for Fleet Management

-- Accurate fuel monitoring: Read actual fuel level from vehicle ECU
+- Accurate fuel monitoring: Read actual fuel level from vehicle ECU (not estimates)

-- Real odometer: Obtain manufacturer's odometer reading
+- Real odometer: Obtain manufacturer's odometer reading, impossible to tamper

 - Driver behavior: Analyze RPM, harsh braking, acceleration patterns